jordgarvi/real-world-it-ticket-simulation-lab/README.md

 ## Notes

 This is a personal learning lab built to replicate real support scenarios as a solo project.
 Each scenario is designed to demonstrate initiative and practical knowledge, helping bridge the gap between study and real world IT roles.

+---

+## Next Steps

+This lab is an evolving project.
+Upcoming areas of focus will take the troubleshooting scenarios to a more advanced level:

+- **Firewall Rules** – Block/allow traffic with UFW (Linux), Windows Firewall, and pfSense.
+Simulate real user reports like “I can’t access the web server,” then troubleshoot with firewall logs and rules.
+- **VLANs & Routing** – Create isolated virtual networks in VirtualBox, configure routing between VLANs, and simulate inter-departmental traffic restrictions.
+- **VPN Configuration** – Set up a VPN server (e.g., OpenVPN or pfSense) to simulate secure remote access and troubleshoot connection failures.
+- **Active Directory Integration** – Explore Windows domain joins, group policies, and account management tickets.
+- **Cloud Scenarios** – Replicate IT support incidents in AWS/Azure environments for hybrid lab practice.